Commerce Commission sues ticket reselling site Viagogo

 It has already been fined in Italy and sued by football association FIFA, banned from selling tickets to various World Cup Events.

-Since January 2017 the commission has received more than 400 complaints about Viagogo.
+Since January last year the commission has received more than 400 complaints about Viagogo and Consumer NZ has previously called for action against it after it found 89 per cent of complaints against the company were due to hidden fees.

-Commerce Commission consumer head Stuart Wallace said he was pleased to launch legal proceedings against the company.
+Commerce Commission consumer head Stuart Wallace said he was pleased to have launched legal proceedings against Viagogo.

 "We acknowledge that this has been a longstanding investigation, and in large measure that is because of the complexity of pursuing a case against an online trader based offshore," Wallace said.